Javier E Trujillo looks back at the teaser posters from the Daniel Craig era.

 The title for the 24th EON produced Bond movie, SPECTRE, was revealed alongside a tantalizing image of a bullet hole in glass with the cracks forming many dangling tentacles in December of 2014.
 Obviously, the shape is meant to pay homage to the old logo of SPECTRE, but the bullet hole is also evocative of the shattered windshield from when 007’s wife was murdered by SPECTRE’s chief operatives.
 It’s simplistic, like a good teaser should be, and definitely whets one’s appetite for more.

-The final teasers we’ll cover today were released 17 March, 2015 and basically consist of one image, but with two variants of different hues and shapes.
+The next teasers we shall cover today were released 17 March 2015 and basically consist of one image, but with two variants of different hues and shapes.
 Released in standard one sheet and quad formats, 007 is once again in front of a void, either in grey or white depending on which version you run across.
 I approve of the outfit as it’s meant to evoke either Live and Let Die or Steve McQueen in Bullitt, but the lack of background makes it look like a modeling advertisement, not a movie poster.
-Craig is once again clad in an Omega.
-The watch’s face is obscured, but it’s on a NATO strap, calling to mind the pre-title sequence of Goldfinger.
+Craig is once again clad in an Omega Seamaster, this time adorned with a NATO strap, calling to mind the pre-title sequence of Goldfinger.

-Whether or not SPECTRE gets character posters as well remains to be seen.
+Whether or not No Time to Die gets character posters as well remains to be seen.
 What is known is that the posters of the Craig era seem to be getting more minimalistic as time goes by.
-Whilst I doubt we’ll ever go back to the art style posters that we saw up until The Living Daylights, I do hope the next campaign gets more inspired.
+Whilst I doubt we’ll ever go back to the art style posters that we saw up until The Living Daylights, I do hope the next campaign, whatever form it may take, with whatever actor may wield the Walther, gets more inspired.

-Javier E. Trujillo is a communications medic and lifelong fan of all things Bond.
-He can be reached on Twitter at @JaviTru
+Javier E. Trujillo is a lifelong fan of all things Bond.
+He can be reached at @JaviTru